APP MTH 3023 - Partial Differential Equations and Waves III

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-Activity Quantity Workload Hours Lectures/tutorials 36 100 Assignments/assessment 7 56 Total 156
+Activity Quantity Workload Hours Videos/tutorials TBA 100 Assessment tasks TBA 56 Total 156

 Learning Activities SummaryLecture classes will explore the following.
 Conservation of mass and momentum.
+Method of characteristics, non-uniqueness and shocks.
 Separation of variables.
 Sturm-Liouville BVPs.
-Discretise 1D space.
-Model shallow water waves.
+Classification of PDEs, characteristic curves.
+Discretisation of 1D space.
+Modelling shallow water waves.
 PDEs in higher dimension.
 Computational integration.
 General wave systems.
-Classification of PDEs, characteristics and shocks.

 Tutorial work is integrated into lecture class times.